 Pathogen Distribution/ endemic areas/high-risk groups Screening recommendations Utilisation Viruses Coronavirus (SARS- CoV-2) Worldwide Lower respiratory tract SARS- CoV-2 PCR for lung donors Donation can proceed from non-lung donors with positive SARS-CoV-2 PCR provided the transplanting organ has not been damaged by the infection.
-Lung transplantation from SARS- CoV-2 PCR positive donor can be considered on a case-by-case basis with recipient informed consent Cytomegalovirus (CMV) Worldwide; >50% prevalence in the Australian adult population Anti-CMV (IgG) recommended for all donors, with prospective results preferable where possible Accept, irrespective of CMV serostatus.
-If donor is CMV+ve, suitable prophylaxis and post- transplant monitoring of the recipient are required Epstein-Barr virus (EBV) Worldwide; >90% prevalence in the Australian adult population Anti-EBV (IgG) recommended for all donors, with prospective results preferable where possible Accept, irrespective of EBV serostatus.
-If donor is seropositive and recipient is seronegative, post- transplant virological monitoring is suggested Hepatitis B virus (HBV) Worldwide, with high prevalence (>50% HBcAb +ve) in Asia, South Pacific, sub-Saharan Africa and the Middle East HBsAg, HBcAb, HBsAb should be performed for all donors, with results required prior to transplantation proceeding; HBV-NAT is recommended for all donors, with results required prospectively wherever logistically feasible.
-HBV-NAT +ve OR HBsAg +ve: Organs may be transplanted in HBV+ve recipients, or in exceptional circumstances in HBV-ve recipients after specialist advice.
+Lung transplantation from SARS-CoV-2 PCR positive donor can be considered on a case-by-case basis with recipient informed consent.
+Cytomegalovirus (CMV) Worldwide; >50% prevalence in the Australian adult population Anti-CMV (IgG) recommended for all donors, with prospective results preferable where possible Accept, irrespective of CMV serostatus.
+If donor is CMV+ve, suitable prophylaxis and post-transplant monitoring of the recipient are required.
+Epstein-Barr virus (EBV) Worldwide; >90% prevalence in the Australian adult population Anti-EBV (IgG) recommended for all donors, with prospective results preferable where possible Accept, irrespective of EBV serostatus.
+If donor is seropositive and recipient is seronegative, post-transplant virological monitoring is suggested.
+Hepatitis B virus (HBV) Worldwide, with high prevalence (>50% HBcAb +ve) in Asia, South Pacific, sub-Saharan Africa and the Middle East HBsAg, HBcAb, HBsAb should be performed for all donors, with results required prior to transplantation proceeding; HBV-NAT is recommended for all donors, with results required prospectively wherever logistically feasible HBV-NAT +ve OR HBsAg +ve: Organs may be transplanted in HBV+ve recipients.
+Transplantation to non-infected recipients may be considered on a case-by-case basis, with antiviral prophylaxis.
 If proceeding, also test for HDV.
-HBcAb+ve/HBsAg-ve: Transmission is unlikely for non-liver organs.
-Livers may be transplanted in HBV+ve or vaccinated recipients with the provision of HBV prophylaxis Hepatitis C virus (HCV) Worldwide, with prevalence >3% in many African and Middle Eastern countries (Egypt >15%) Highest prevalence in ANZ among IVDU and the prison population.
-Anti-HCV should be performed for all donors, with results required prior to transplantation proceeding; HCV-NAT is recommended for all donors, with results required prospectively wherever logistically feasible.
-HCV-NAT +ve: Transplantation should be considered for all recipients.
+HBcAb+ve/HBsAg-ve: HBV transmission may occur in naïve liver recipients: ideally allocate livers to HBV-infected recipients or recipients with an immune response to vaccination and provide HBV prophylaxis.
+Hepatitis C virus (HCV) Worldwide, with prevalence >3% in many African and Middle Eastern countries (Egypt >15%) Highest prevalence in ANZ among IVDU and the prison population.
+Anti-HCV should be performed for all donors, with results required prior to transplantation proceeding; HCV-NAT is recommended for all donors, with results required prospectively wherever logistically feasible HCV-NAT +ve: Transplantation should be considered for all recipients.
 HCV-negative recipients should provide informed consent and a plan for post-transplant antiviral treatment and monitoring should be followed.
 Anti-HCV +ve/HCV-NAT -ve: Transplantation should be considered for all recipients.
 Represents spontaneous clearance of virus or successful treatment.
 HCV transmission is unlikely.
-Donor is classified as increased viral risk; recipient post-transplant monitoring is required
+Donor is classified as increased viral risk; recipient post-transplant monitoring is required.